jjlumagbas/1370/README.md

 Submissions will be done through Blackboard.
 No email attachments please!
 I may give exceptions if there are problems with uploading attachments through Blackboard.
 In that case, [attach files to an email](#communication) and send it to me **before** the deadline.

+### Late submissions

-Late submissions will not be accepted.
+Late submissions will NOT be accepted.
 You are responsible for starting assignments early, and to account for any [curve ball Murphy throws at you](https://en.wikipedia.org/wiki/Murphy%27s_law), for example: lost files, computer failure, power outages.
 Plan for the worst.

+#### Deadline extensions

+However, I'm you'll find out that I'm very liberal at offering extensions, as long as you request for one early: the morning of the deadline at the latest.

 ### Academic honesty